-NOTE: A GOOD RULE OF THUMB - A Judge is duty-bound to call all penalties.
+NOTE: A GOOD RULE OF THUMB

+A Judge is duty-bound to call all penalties.
 If a penalty occurs call it.
-If the Judge must ask themselves, "Was that a penalty?" the benefit must go the Cutter.
+If the Judge must ask themself, "Was that a penalty?," the benefit goes to the Cutter.

 Cutting horse runs are seldom identical.
-A judge can determine the difference in cutting runs by following these guidelines.
+A Judge can determine the difference in cutting runs by following these guidelines.